lpod/lpod-docs/level1-graphic-content.rst

 - ``style``: the name of a graphic style for the frame;

-- ``position``, the coordinates of the frame, as a list of 2 strings containing the X and Y positions (each string specifies the number and the unit, ex.
-"1cm", "2pt"), knowing that the default values are 0;
+- ``position``, the coordinates of the frame, as a list of 2 strings or as 2 comma-separated fields in a single string, containing the X and Y positions, each string specifying the number and the unit (ex.
+"1cm", "2pt"), knowing that the default value is 0 and the default length unit is "cm" (centimeter);

-- ``size``: the size, provided either in absolute values as the position, as percentages, or using the special keywords ``scale`` or ``scale-min`` (see ODF §9.3 for details); both absolute and relative values may be provided as a string, separated by a space, if needed, like "10cm 12%";
+- ``size``: the size, provided either in absolute values like the position, as percentages, or using the special keywords ``scale`` or ``scale-min`` (see ODF §9.3 for details); both absolute and relative values may be provided as a string, separated by a comma, if needed, like "10cm, 12%" or as a list of 2 strings;

 - ``z index``: an optional sequence number that allows the user to assign a particular order of rendering, knowing that frames are rendered by default